On this page:

 You can create ad-hoc checklists via API as well.
 You just need to have a checklist name as well as a UID and title for each of your tasks.
 The reference page provides you with a good JSON template to start creating your code.

-AN example of how to create a checklist without it being based on a template.
+An example of how to create a checklist without it being based on a template.

-AN example of how to create a checklist without it being based on a template.
+An example of how to create a checklist without it being based on a template.

 Link to this page: https://seibert.biz/diditapiguide